sdkcy/dom-traversing-and-manipulation/README.md

 ## Usage

-If you want to see the result of performance, you need to open your browser with these args;
+If you want to see the result of performance how DocumentFragment affects critical rendering path and memory usage, you need to open your browser with these args;
 ```bash
 --enable-precise-memory-info
 ```
+Run `documentFragment.html` to inspect wrapping with DocumentFragment or

+Run `parentNode.html` to inspect classic wrapping with a parent node

+## Author
+**Sıdıka Türkan Akkoyun Çay** - [sidikacay@yahoo.com](mailto:sidikacay@yahoo.com)